bbauska/Coursera-Bootstrap/readme.md

 You will pretty soon learn how this works, when we look at how we can add the collapse plugin to the navbar to enable that kind of behavior.

-So along with a navbar toggle-able sm, I\'m going to apply a background color to the navbar initially, which would be bg-primary.
+So along with a navbar toggle-able sm, I&apos;m going to apply a background color to the navbar initially, which would be bg-primary.

 Now bg-primary is that primary color that is defined in your bootstrap.

 By default, this is a version of blue color that is used by bootstraps.

-So I\'m going to start with that as my primary color.
+So I&apos;m going to start with that as my primary color.

-Later on, I will customize my navbar\'s color using some CSS classes.
+Later on, I will customize my navbar&apos;s color using some CSS classes.

 In addition, I am also going to apply another class called the fixed-top to that navigation bar.